SNEWS2/SNEWS_Coincidence_System/docs/user/Developers.md

 In reality, Supernova time window is expected to be much smaller than 10 seconds, thus it is already a conservative time boundary.
 However, we wanted to have a stable and bullet proof logic that could also prove useful during stres tests and firedrills.

 All the observation messages are kept in cache for 24 hours after their `neutrino_time` and unless they are involved in any coincidence they are discarded.
 These messages together with the triggered alert messages are also locally stored in the Purdue servers through a Mongo Database connection.

+# 3) Notes

+The dependency to the snews_pt is fixed by setting the pyproject.toml file.
+It now points to the main branch of the snews_pt github repository.
+Therefore, the latest changes in the snews_pt repository will be automatically installed when the snews_cs is installed.